 If you are still unsure whether AP Psychology is a good fit for you and if you should take it, ask yourself:

-• Do you love studying a subject that is applicable to real-world situations?
+Do you love studying a subject that applies to real-world situations?

 Many students enjoy AP Psychology because it lends itself to real-life applications.
 Far from simply memorizing concepts, in AP Psych, you will learn how concepts and theories apply to everyday situations.

-As we’ve mentioned, AP Psych is applicable to many fields and future careers.
-Psychology can come in handy if you pursue a major in humanities, business, education, or sciences.
-You might consider pursuing a career in one of the many related fields to make greater use of the hard work you put in while learning AP Psychology.
+As we've mentioned, AP Psych applies to many fields and future careers.
+Psychology can be useful if you pursue a major in the humanities, business, education, or sciences.
+You might consider pursuing a career in 1 of the many related fields to make greater use of the hard work you put in while learning AP Psychology.

 While being passionate about a subject is essential, it's also necessary to have an aptitude for it and excel at it.
 If analyzing and interpreting data is something you excel at, then AP Psych could be a good fit for you.